« Return to Thoughts

 The analytic space is the space of answers.
 What we do is nothing more than computing on syntactic objects.
 As long as we do not interpret the answers we compute, the answers are meaningless/objective in some sense.
 The space of answers can be divided into two parts: the constat (result) and the performance (procedure).
-The constat is the finale answer we get and the performance is the procedure leading to that answer.
-The first one is explicit (finale, no more operation can be done) and the second one is implicit in the sense that the access to the information it conveys is indirect: we need to start a computation.
+The constat is the final answer we get and the performance is the procedure leading to that answer.
+The first one is explicit (final, no more operation can be done) and the second one is implicit in the sense that the access to the information it conveys is indirect: we need to start a computation.
 It corresponds to Kant’s analytic a posteriori and a priori.
-In the Sequent Calculus, the implication
+In the sequent calculus, the implication

 => is constative because accumulated (a simple left/right introduction of symbol) while